umkoin/umkoin/doc/init.md

 Copy umkoind.init to /etc/init.d/umkoind.
 Test by running `service umkoind start`.

-Using this script, you can adjust the path and flags to the umkoind program by setting the BITCOIND and FLAGS environment variables in the file /etc/sysconfig/umkoind.
+Using this script, you can adjust the path and flags to the umkoind program by setting the UMKOIND and FLAGS environment variables in the file /etc/sysconfig/umkoind.
 You can also use the DAEMONOPTS environment variable here.

 ### Mac OS X